Polypide

 The polypide in bryozoans encompasses most of the organs and tissues of each individual zooid.
 This includes the tentacles, tentacle sheath, U-shaped digestive tract, musculature and nerve cells.
 It is housed in the zooidal exoskeleton, which in cyclostomes is tubular and in cheilostomes is box-shaped.
+Polypides can undergo cycles of regression and regeneration, in which the zooid forms a new polypide as the old one accumulates waste and dies.